 ‘This does not mean that Jews and Greeks lost their physical differences, or even their cultural distinctives, for they still spoke, dressed and ate differently; nor that slaves and free people lost their social differences, for most slaves remained slaves and free people free; nor that men lost their maleness and women their femaleness.
 It means rather that as regards our standing before God, because we are “in Christ” and enjoy a common relationship to him, racial, national, social and sexual distinctions are irrelevant.
 People of all races and classes, and of both sexes, are equal before him.
 The context is one of justification balone through faith alone.
 It affirms that all who by faith are in Christ are equally accepted, equally God’s children, without any distinction, discrimination or favouritism according to race, sex or class.’
 (Stott, Issues facing Christians today, 4th ed., p332)

 Taking Paul’s overall argument in Galatians, we may re-state the point he is making in this verse as follows: ‘in order to be true believers, Gentiles do not have to become Jews, females do not have to become males, slaves do not have to become free.
 The gospel is open to all’.
 Questions about the relative roles and statuses of these different groups cannot be settled by this text: their resolution will have to take account of the full biblical revelation.

-Gal 3:29 If you belong to Christ, then you are Abraham’s seed, and heirs according to the promise.
+3:29 And if you belong to Christ, then you are Abraham’s descendants, heirs according to the promise.

 ‘The declaration of verse 7 is now at length substantiated and expanded by 22 verses of the deepest, most varied, and most comprehensive reasoning that exists in the whole compass of the great Apostle’s writings’ (C. J. Ellicott).